QuantEcon/sphinx-tojupyter/tests/project/lecture-python-programming.myst/lectures/python_by_example.md

 x
 ```

-Here `append()` is what's called a *method*, which is a function "attached to" an object---in this case, the list `x`.
+Here `append()` is what's called a **method**, which is a function "attached to" an object---in this case, the list `x`.

-We'll learn all about methods later on, but just to give you some idea,
+We'll learn all about methods {doc}`later on <oop_intro>`, but just to give you some idea,

-* Python objects such as lists, strings, etc. all have methods that are used to manipulate the data contained in the object.
+* Python objects such as lists, strings, etc. all have methods that are used to manipulate data contained in the object.
 * String objects have [string methods](https://docs.python.org/3/library/stdtypes.html#string-methods), list objects have [list methods](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists), etc.

 Another useful list method is `pop()`